 We use call recording as a powerful way to help sellers improve their skills.
-This process is incredibly effective at helping sellers recognize their own challenges and bring conscious awareness to corrections when they get back on the phone.
-In short, it’s wildly effective, improves results quickly, and is cost effective to be able to do it on your own.
+This process is incredibly effective at assisting sellers to recognize their own challenges and bring conscious awareness to corrections when they get back on the phone.
+In short, it’s wildly effective, improves results quickly, and is cost-effective to be able to do it on your own.

 Most people though HATE THIS.
 From newbie sellers, (affectionately dubbed, “Junior Woodchucks” by Inside Sales expert, Trish Bertuzzi) to seasoned pros and even the Pros to the Pros, the top experts in the sales fields – all would probably rather drop a bowling ball on their foot than record and listen to their own calls.